Scott R. Britton: Cook County Commissioner

 Britton's first piece of legislation, co-sponsored by Larry Suffredin, Cook County Board was Tobacco 21.
 Passing unanimously, the legislation bars the sale of tobacco products - including e-cigarettes and vaping products - to anyone under the age of 21 in unincorporated areas in and non-home rule municipalities.

 Britton also came out in support of Cook County Assessor Fritz Kaegi's legislation urging data modernization for property tax assessments, asserting that the passage of SB1379 and HB2217 would mean more certainty for the county's smaller taxing bodies from having to pay large refunds if numerous assessment appeals are filed.
 Britton hosted a listening session in Palatine with Assessor Kaegi, where residents were able to discuss data modernization, appeals and the upcoming triennial reassessment.
 Both Britton and Kaegi have committed to making the property tax assessment process more fair and transparent.

 In April 2019, Cook County Health opened a new, state of the art facility in Arlington Heights, long supported by Britton as a major step toward health equity and parity for Cook County residents.

-In October of 2019, Commissioner Britton sponsored the Voting Opportunity and Translation Equity (VOTE) Ordinance.
+In October 2019, Commissioner Britton sponsored the Voting Opportunity and Translation Equity (VOTE) Ordinance.
 The ordinance requires the county clerk to offer fully translated ballots Korean, Tagalog, Polish, Russian, Ukrainian, Arabic, Gujarati, and Urdu.

 Commissioner Britton was a main sponsor of the Cook County Residential Tenant Landlord Ordinance.
 It was passed unanimously by the Cook County Board of Commissioners at the January board meeting.
 Commissioner Britton's legislation offers protections similar to those that exist for renters in the City of Chicago.

 In November 2022, Commissioner Britton bested Benton Howser to earn a second term representing the 14th District.